otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/02-laravel-1-rest-apis-postman/02-laravel-1-rest-apis-postman.md

 What is a **REST API**?
 This [YouTube video](https://www.youtube.com/watch?v=SLwpqD8n3d0) by [Programming with Mosh](https://programmingwithmosh.com/) explains it in six minutes.

 ## Controller
 You will create a **controller** which will contain the [CRUD](https://developer.mozilla.org/en-US/docs/Glossary/CRUD) methods for your [API](https://developer.mozilla.org/en-US/docs/Glossary/API).
-However, before you create a controller, you must have a general understanding on what a controller is.
+However, before you create a **controller**, you must have a general understanding on what a **controller** is.

 A [Controller](https://laravel.com/docs/8.x/controllers) class contains public action methods used to handle various [HTTP requests methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods), i.e., `GET`, `POST`, `PUT` & `DELETE`.
-These action methods handle an incoming request, retrieve the necessary **model** data & return the appropriate response.
+These action methods handle incoming requests, retrieve the necessary **model** data & return the appropriate responses.

 To create a new **controller**, execute the following command: